Fasuy-git/FEEG6002/lecture_1/lecture_1.typ

   kind: figure,
 )<1-hello-world-output>

-When pressing `F5` Quincy sends a command to the C compiler which contains the followwing key flags:
+When pressing *`F5`* Quincy sends a command to the C compiler which contains the following key flags:

-- `-ansi`: Ensures compatibility with C90 standard.
+- *`-ansi`*: Ensures compatibility with C90 standard.
-- `-Wall`: Enables all warnings.
+- *`-Wall`*: Enables all warnings.
-- `-pedantic`: Issues all warnings ISO C requires (C90 when using -ansi).
+- *`-pedantic`*: Issues all warnings ISO C requires (C90 when using -ansi).

 == Using the Command Line

-The command line is a useful tool for interfacing with the operating system in a low level way.
-There exist many different terminals, some common window terminal commands are shown below:
+The command line is a *non-graphical way of working with a computer, via screen and keyboard.* There exist many different terminals, some common window terminal commands are shown below:

 - `dir` : Display all files in the current folder.
 - `cd \` : Navigate to root folder.